wethegit/react-gallery/README.md

 ### &lt;GalleryNav&gt;

 The navigational "next" and "previous" buttons.
 Must be used within a `<Gallery>`.
-You can render your buttons either by passing regular JSX children them, or by using the `renderNavItem` render prop.
+You can render your buttons either by passing regular JSX children to them, or by using the `renderNavItem` render prop.

 #### Props: